RocketWebcast/wowza-zabbix-template/README.md

 You will get the following metrics out of Wowza:

-* Global connections in the Wowza
+* Global current connections in Wowza
 * Global Live streams number
 * Server Uptime
 * Global total connections